Starz (band): History

 On their fourth, and final, studio album on the Capitol label, Coliseum Rock, produced by The Guess Who producer Jack Richardson, Harkin and Sweval were replaced by Bobby Messano on guitar and Orville Davis on bass, respectively.
 Previously, Davis was the bassist for the Southern rock band Hydra, which released multiple albums in the mid-1970s.
 His contributions can be heard on the first two LP's: 1974's Hydra and 1975's Land of Money.
-After leaving Hydra, Davis joined REX, a hard rock outfit fronted by Smith's younger brother, Rex Smith.
+After leaving Hydra, Davis joined REX, a hard rock band.

 After being dropped by Capitol and manager Aucoin, Starz split up in mid 1979.
 Dube and Ranno put together a trio with bassist Peter Scance called Hard Core.
 In late 1980 Starz reunited with a lineup of Smith, Ranno, Harkin, Davis, with Doug Madick on drums.
 The group played clubs up and down the East Coast in what amounted to a farewell tour.

 In 1981 Smith, Ranno, Madick, and Scance regrouped and rebranded as Hellcats.
 Hellcats recorded five new songs, released as an EP on the independent label Radio Records in 1982.

 In the mid-1980s, Ranno shifted the lineup of Hellcats, this time featuring Perry Jones on lead vocals.
 They produced and released an album in 1987 on the King Klassic record label, as well as a four-track EP in 1988.

 Brian Slagel of Metal Blade Records contacted Ranno in 1989, telling him of his longtime admiration of the band and asked if Ranno held the rights to any of the band's material.

 Ranno stated he owned two unreleased live shows and allowed Metal Blade to compile them as Live in Action, which contained cuts from a 1976 Cleveland show and a 1978 radio promotional show in Louisville, Kentucky.
 The release of Live in Action was a precursor to the 1990 release of the four Starz studio albums on compact disc, as the inaugural releases by Metal Blade's "Classics" imprint.

 The albums have been subsequently re-released on CD (by other labels and the band themselves), with bonus tracks primarily composed of material from the band's days as Fallen Angels, as well as a few songs from the 1992 reunion (independent) album, Requiem.

-Pieter Sweval died on January 23, 1990.
+Pieter Sweval died of complications from AIDS on January 23, 1990.

 Later that year, Smith and Harkin went to New York to join Ranno in writing and recording five new songs.
 Madick played drums on the new project, as Dube had left the music business to work as an architect.
 Harkin replaced the late Sweval on bass.